-The T 175 is equipped with a Video Format Converter.
-This allows for a simplified video connection between the T 175 and your TV Monitor when using multiple video formats such as Composite (CVBS), S-Video, and Component (YUV).
+The T 785 is equipped with a Video Format Converter.
+This allows for a simplified video connection between the T 785 and your TV Monitor when using multiple video formats such as Composite (CVBS), S-Video, and Component (YUV).
 This format change is accomplished by encoding the analog video signal into a digital signal using a very high quality digital encoder to maintain the best possible picture quality.
+Once in a digital format, it can be decoded into any of the three standard analog video formats.
+These analog outputs are also up-converted to HDMI output.
+Video output availability will depend on the resolution capability of your TV/Monitor.